MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/ad-sso.md

 Another security benefit with AD integration is that the users and groups are stored as [security identifiers (SIDs)](https://docs.microsoft.com/troubleshoot/windows-server/identity/security-identifiers-in-windows).
 Unlike group names, SIDs are immutable and unique and therefore present no naming conflicts.

 > [!Note]
 > For this preview release, we provide AD SSO connectivity only for workload clusters.
-AD support for the AKS management cluster will be available in a later release.

 This document will guide you through the following steps to set up Active Directory as the identity provider and to enable SSO via `kubectl`: